Romeo is hiding out at Friar Laurence's, and Friar updates him on the Tybalt situation.

 The Friar wants him to see the banishment as good news—yay! no executions!—but Romeo is too focused on the banishment part.

 There's a knock at the door.
 It may be the Prince's men.
+Eek!

-Luckily, it's only the Nurse at the door.
-She and the Friar try to deal with Romeo, who's such a mess that he threatens to stab himself out of guilt for hurting Juliet.
+The Friar tells Romeo to hide, but Romeo refuses.
+Luckily for everyone, it's only the Nurse at the door.
+She and the Friar try to deal with Romeo, who keeps threatening really mature things like stabbing himself out of guilt for hurting Juliet.

 Later, he promises, they'll be able to figure out a way to get Romeo pardoned by the Prince so he can come back to Verona and make his marriage to Juliet public knowledge.